levon2805/SoundBar/README.md

   <img width="30%" height="469" alt="image" src="https://github.com/user-attachments/assets/61a8ca16-11a7-4436-954b-094548ef6af0" />
 </p>

 ## Features

+### Core Audio Control
 * **Individual App Control:** Granular volume control over every active application on your PC.
-* **App Nicknaming:** Give your apps custom, friendly names just by clicking on them.
-* **Master Volume:** Control your entire system's audio.
+* **Master Volume:** Command your entire system's audio from one slider.
+* **Output Device Switching:** Seamlessly change your default Windows playback device directly from the overlay.
+* **Global Media Controls:** Convenient buttons at the bottom of the app to play, pause, skip, and mute system audio.
 * **Music Player Mode:** A beautiful, full-sized music player view that pulls in album artwork and provides a scrubbable timeline for the currently playing song.

-* **Global Media Controls:** Convenient buttons at the bottom of the app to play, pause, skip, and mute system audio.
-* **Output Device Switching:** Seamlessly change your default Windows playback device directly from the overlay.
+### Mobile Companion App
+* **Remote Control:** Control your PC's audio mixer, media playback, and output devices directly from your smartphone or tablet over your local network.
+* **Progressive Web App (PWA):** Install the companion directly onto your phone's home screen for a native app experience.
+* **Real-Time Sync:** Volume and media state instantly synchronise between your PC and mobile device.
+* **Secure Pairing:** Connect safely via a rotating 4-digit security code and dynamic QR code generation.

+### Personalisation & UI
 * **Light & Dark Themes:** Fully supports Windows 11 native light, dark, and system themes, letting you customise the look to your exact preference.
 * **Custom Backgrounds:** Drop any `.jpg` or `.png` into your backgrounds folder to deeply personalise the UI with an edge-to-edge frosted wallpaper.
-(Link to folder in settings)
 * **Smart Dimming:** Background dimming elegantly shifts to ensure text remains perfectly readable whether you use Light or Dark mode.
-* **Hearing Protection:** An optional excessive loudness warning helps you protect your ears if the volume stays high for too long.
-* **Always-on-Top & Start at Login:** Pin the SoundBar overlay above all other windows, and optionally have it run quietly in the background when your PC starts up.
-* **Do Not Disturb:** One-click toggle to mute all system notification sounds when you need peace and quiet.
+* **App Nicknaming:** Give your apps custom, friendly names just by clicking on them.

+### Advanced Features
+* **Customisable Hotkeys:** Focused on a game or meeting?
+Quickly adjust your focused application's volume with custom global hotkeys!
 * **App Blacklist:** Hide specific applications from your mixer interface to reduce clutter.
 * **Background Audio Controls:** Automatically captures invisible background services and allows you to optionally expose and control them.
-* **Customisable Hotkeys:** Focused on a game or meeting?
-Quickly adjust your focused applications volume with custom hotkeys!
+* **Hearing Protection:** An optional excessive loudness warning helps protect your ears if the volume stays high for an extended period.
+* **Do Not Disturb:** A one-click toggle to mute all system notification sounds when you need peace and quiet.
+* **Always-on-Top & Start at Login:** Pin the SoundBar overlay above all other windows, and optionally have it run quietly in the background when your PC starts up.

+### Convenience
 * **Automated Updates:** The app will periodically check GitHub for updates and notify you when a new release is available with a neat, 1-click update button.
 * **Modern WinUI 3 Design:** Built natively with the Windows App SDK for a sleek interface with smooth, responsive controls.